mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 Job hunting, attending university as an older student.

 - Needs and goals:
 Help with societies and socialising, reccomendations on best places in Manchester for food and drinks, assitance in finding resources for postgraduate study.
+Options for places to go with a quieter scene annd would like to avoid the typical uni student bars and restaurants.
 ---